-Your phone is different from a Pro camera who has several lenses at his disposal.
+Your phone is different from a Pro camera that has several lenses at its disposal.
 The moment you zoom in on an object you are pre-cropping your photo.
 Try to avoid that, and instead tap your phone screen to focus on your focal point.

 STEP 7: Draw The Viewer’s Eye (Leading Lines)

 “Leading lines” remember this term!
 Photo composition has several principles, leading lines is one of those principles you can adapt.
 It’s mainly used to draw the viewers’ attention to a single point.
 Peoples’ eyes are naturally drawn to lines whether it’s vertical, horizontal, or parallel.
 This technique will help you add motion to your frame.